USS Dewey (YFD-1): History

 Laid down in early 1905 at Maryland Steel Co. of Sparrows Point, Maryland, Dewey was floated for the first time on 10 June 1905.
 She was christened on that date with the traditional bottle of wine by Miss Endicott, the daughter of U.S. Navy Chief of Yards Mordecai T. Endicott.
 Dewey was very large and state of the art at her time.
 Dewey was 500 ft in length, had a beam width of 132 ft, and a working deck surface 100 ft wide.
 The sidewalls reached 42 ft above the deck.
 She displaced 18,500 tons empty.
 She had a draft of from 6.5 to 8 ft.
 Ballast pontoons tanks were flooded with water to submerge or pumped dry to raise the ship.
 The 14 ft wide sidewalls contained crew barrack, officer stateroom cabins for officers, two mess halls, machine shops, and a steam plant to run the pumps.

 On 28 December 1905, Dewey began a journey to her station in the Philippines under tow by colliers Caesar and Brutus, stores ship Glacier, and tug Potomac.
 The cruiser Tacoma helped in towing for part of the convoy.
 Leaving Solomons, Maryland on the Patuxent River, the convoy sailed to Olongapo, Philippines, via Las Palmas in the Canary Islands; Port Said, Egypt; the Suez Canal; and Singapore.
 They arrived at their destination U.S. Naval Base Subic Bay on 10 July 1906.
 This constituted the world's longest tow job at the time.

 Dewey was put into service in the U.S. Naval Base Subic Bay at Olongapo and remained active through World War I and the interwar years.
-Sank 24 May 1910 while receiving a torpedo boat.
-Raised undamaged on 29 June and put back in service.
+Dewey sank 24 May 1910 while receiving a torpedo boat but was raised undamaged on 29 June and put back in service.
 After the outbreak of World War II, Dewey was moved to Mariveles, Bataan, when the U.S. forces retreated to that peninsula.
 As the reality of the situation of the U.S. forces became apparent, several undamaged ships, including Dewey, were ordered scuttled to prevent them from falling into the hands of the Japanese.
 On 8 April 1942, Dewey's docking officer, Lt.
 C. J. Weschler, scuttled the drydock.